-The Trustees also consider seriously other unethical practices by companies, including environmental considerations other than Climate Change, employment practices and participation in modern slavery.
+The CCLA COIF Charities Ethical Fund considers seriously unethical practices by companies, including environmental considerations in addition to Climate Change, employment practices and participation in modern slavery.

-The Trustees expect companies to operate to high standards of corporate governance, including executive remuneration policies, and to consider the interests of all their stakeholders.
+The CCLA COIF Charities Ethical Fund expects companies to operate to high standards of corporate governance, including executive remuneration policies, and to consider the interests of all their stakeholders.
 This includes treating all shareholders fairly and playing a constructive part in the societies and nations in which each company operates.
-The fund managers appointed by the Trustees are expected to consider these issues for each company and to act accordingly, including voting at company general meetings, and to report to the Trustees on their actions in this regard.
+CCLA considers these issues for each company and acts accordingly, including voting at company general meetings, and to report to the Trustees on their actions in this regard.